Frequently Asked Questions

 The two postpartum conditions in which meds are definitely recommended are:

-- Postpartum bipolar disorder: manic symptoms may include rapid speech, inability to sleep for over 48 hours, impulsive behaviors, feeling grandiose/all-powerful, religious fixations, which could become delusions about God, etc.
+- Postpartum bipolar disorder: manic symptoms may include rapid speech, inability to sleep for over 48 hours, impulsive behaviors, feeling grandiose/all-powerful, religious fixations, etc.

 - Postpartum psychosis: hearing voices or sounds others don't (auditory hallucinations), seeing visions others don't (visual hallucinations), beliefs that are not in touch with reality, paranoia (delusions).
 Family will often be more aware of these symptoms than the suffering person.